 You have a right to disagree with the team at any point in the process.
-In the event that you do, you have the option of due process (legal) rights, including mediation, that are outlined in the law.
+If you do, you can choose due process (legal rights), including mediation outlined in the law.
 These rights are explained in detail and located in your parents' rights statement the school provides you.
-This is a very basic overview of the special education process, and does not cover all of your rights.
+This is a basic overview of the special education process and does not cover all your rights.